YousefHadder/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 ![Image8](./images/img8.png)

-- **Action***: Specifies S3 operations that are allowed or denied (e.g. s3:PutObject, s3:GetObject).
+- Action*: Specifies S3 operations that are allowed or denied (e.g. s3:PutObject, s3:GetObject).
-- **Effect***: Indicates the permission decision; usually takes the values "Allow" or "Deny".
+- Effect*: Indicates the permission decision; usually takes the values "Allow" or "Deny".
-- **Resource**: Identifies the S3 resources (bucket or object) to which permission is applied or not.
+- Resource: Identifies the S3 resources (bucket or object) to which permission is applied or not.
-- **Principal**: Specifies the AWS accounts or users to which the permission policy applies.
+- Principal: Specifies the AWS accounts or users to which the permission policy applies.
-- **Sid (Optional)** – Include an optional statement ID to differentiate between your statements.
+- Sid (Optional) – Include an optional statement ID to differentiate between your statements.
-- **Condition (Optional)** – Specify the circumstances under which the policy grants permission.
+- Condition (Optional) – Specify the circumstances under which the policy grants permission.

 ## Amazon Relational Database Service (RDS)

 - Managed Databases
-- **Multiple Database Engines:** It supports various database engines like MySQL, PostgreSQL, Oracle, SQL Server, and MariaDB.
+- Multiple Database Engines: It supports various database engines like MySQL, PostgreSQL, Oracle, SQL Server, and MariaDB.
-- **Automated Backups:** enabling point-in-time recovery.
+- Automated Backups: enabling point-in-time recovery.
-- **Scalability:** Easily scale compute and storage resources to handle increased demand.
+- Scalability: Easily scale compute and storage resources to handle increased demand.
-- **High Availability:** Multi-AZ deployment provides failover capability for enhanced availability.
+- High Availability: Multi-AZ deployment provides failover capability for enhanced availability.
 - AWS managed Amazon Relational Database Service (Amazon RDS) instance performance is better than a customer managed database instance

-**AWS is responsible for:**
+AWS is responsible for:

 - Managing the underlying infrastructure and foundation services.
 - Managing the operating system.
 - Database setup.
 - Patching and backups.

-**The customer is still responsible for:**
+The customer is still responsible for:

 - Protecting the data stored in databases (through encryption and IAM access control).
 - Managing the database settings that are specific to the application.